• Skip to primary navigation

 Sorbet is a frozen dessert made with a base of water + fruit + sugar, and it's naturally gluten-free, dairy-free and vegan.

-Sherbet is similar to sorbet, however, it does contains a small percentage of dairy to give it a richer texture, therefore is not dairy-free/vegan.
+Sherbet is similar to sorbet, however, it does contain a small percentage of dairy to give it a richer texture and, therefore is not dairy-free or vegan.

-Ice cream (and gelato), instead, have a base of milk/cream + sugar + fruit (or other flavourings), so it's not naturally vegan/ dairy-free.
+Ice cream (and gelato), instead, has a base of milk/cream + sugar + fruit (or other flavorings), so it's not naturally vegan or dairy-free.

-The secret to reach the perfect consistency when making sorbet comes down to the sugar content.
+The secret to reaching the perfect consistency when making sorbet comes down to the sugar-water ratio content.

-Using too little sugar will turn your sorbet very icy, using too much will make it slushy and syrupy.
+Using too little sugar will make your sorbet very icy, using too much sugar will make it slushy and syrupy.

-You can of course also use regular sugar if you like.
-Place the water and sugar in a small pot and heat until the sugar has been dissolved.
-Allow to cool and proceed with the recipe.
+To make the sugar syrup, simply place the water and sugar in a small pot and heat until the sugar has been dissolved.
+Allow to cool and proceed with the sorbet recipe.

 What's my secret behind this super quick vegan mango sorbet?